sjkadali/angular-rxjs-app/README.md

-# Angular-rxjs-app
+# Angular-RxJs-app
-## An angular project using rxjs.
+## An angular project using RxJs- Reactive Extensions Library for JavaScript.